Preventing Slips, Trips, and Falls in the Workplace

 What are Slips, Trips, and Falls?

+For context, slips occur when there’s little to no traction between the footwear and the walking surface, causing a person to lose their balance.
 On the other hand, tripping happens when a person’s foot hits an object or steps down to a lower, uneven surface.
 Any of the two can disrupt a person’s balance and make them lose their footing.
-For example, an electrical engineer can trip on tangled cables lying on the floor.

-Falls are the number one cause of fatalities among construction workers.
-They can happen to anyone if they stumble and fall too far off their center balance.
-For example, an electrician can fall from a ladder while fixing a light bulb.
+Lastly, falls (being the leading cause of fatalities among construction workers) can happen to anyone if they stumble and fall too far off their center balance.
+This commonly occurs for those working at heights.

 Slips, Trips, and Falls in Numbers

-The US Bureau of Labor Statistics (BLS) reports alarming rates of slip, trip, and fall incidents in 2021.
-Their most recent data show that slips, trips, and falls are among the top causes of fatal and non-fatal injuries in the workplace.
+The US Bureau of Labor Statistics (BLS) reports alarming rates of slip, trip, and fall incidents in 2022.
+Their most recent data show that slips, trips, and falls are among the top causes of fatal and non-fatal injuries in the workplace:

 Common Causes and Risk Factors